Q: What does God’s voice sound like?

 Because the Bible says, “The voice of the Lord is powerful; the voice of the Lord is full of majesty” (Psalms 29:4).
 I like to think of this verse in light of a couple of Bible-based synonyms for God included in the study of Christian Science—Truth and Love.

 The voice of Truth has to reflect the qualities of Truth, which is powerful, factual, and rock solid.
 Uncertainty, worry, or doubt—the complete opposites of Truth—could never be included in Truth’s communication.
-Messages that don’t empower us—“I don’t know if I’m good enough to do that”—would also never come from God’s authoritative voice.
+Also, messages that don’t empower us—“I don’t know if I’m good enough to do that”—would never come from God’s authoritative voice.
 Your ability to be all that you are—the spiritual representative of God—is a direct result of being the child of all-powerful Truth.

 Because you’re God’s child, divine Love speaks to you like the best Mom.
 Her voice directs you calmly, tenderly, and persistently.
 She provides you with all that you need to make the right decision.
 She shows you your natural ability to be obedient, because She loves you and has only the best for you.